iyed19/Projet_de_stage_perfectionnement/README.md

 # Projet_de_stage_perfectionnement
- CRUD web site to gestion product and agents of a company (with ejs files , NodeJS and MongoDB)
+ CRUD website for managing products and agents of a company, using EJS files, Node.js, and MongoDB.